KxSystems/docs/docs/basics/application.md

     1b
     </code></pre>

-When projecting an [ambivalent function](ambivalence) the argument list must always be full-length.
+When projecting a [variadic function](variadic.md) the argument list must always be full-length.